 $ yarn global add create-react-app

-When installation is over and terminal doesn’t show us any errors, we can make our first React application.
-Go to the folder with your projects and type this in terminal:
+When the installation is over and the terminal doesn’t show us any errors, we can make our first React application.
+Go to the folder with your projects and type this in the terminal:

 $ create-react-app shopping_app